 - Click + Add to add the calculation.

-The query is now complete.
+The report is now complete.
 See the screenshot below for an example.

 If you want to filter this report by the problem tickets with the most incidents, you can apply a top/bottom filter.
 Check out Creating a top/bottom filter for further instructions.